“It’s the only way to treat a white man.”

 Granted, we do have increasing diversity in boardrooms, media and political leadership and overtly racist attitudes have subsided.
 Unfortunately, our country remains segregated, geographically, politically, racially and generationally.
 As anyone who has ever been to grade school knows, its not just white people finding new ways to oppress non-white people, its everyone trying to oppress everyone else.

 Since the first ships of oppressed, dehumanized, and traumatized Europeans arrived, we’ve inculcated an ethos of dominance over nature, natives, women, and each other.
 This is not to romanticize indigenous or African peoples - they also had politics, fierce warriors, injustices and skirmishes.
-However, what they had and we Europeans did not, was an intact culture, where war, peace, spirituality, economics, culture, love and friendship existed in relative harmony both between tribes and with the earth.
+However, what they had and we Europeans did not, was an intact culture, where war, peace, spirituality, economics, culture, love and friendship existed in relative harmony both within First Nations, between them, with the earth and the great spirit.

 The net result is that 74% of us don’t have any friends from different ethnicities, 69% of of us don't have any friends from different generations, 63% of us don't have any friends with different levels of education, 62% of us don’t have any friends who vote differently and 56% don't have any friends from different income brackets (Barna, 2015).
+It appears that white folks are the most segregated, as 92% of people in the networks of white people are white (American Survey Center, 2021).
 And it is getting worse, as our education system is increasingly segregated along the lines of race, class and politics (PBS, 2014).
 Over half of our children now attend deeply segregated schools (NYT, 2019).

-These divides in many cases overlap and enforce a dynamic of “Christian white male ableist heteronormative supremacy”, or for short, “white supremacy”.
+Many of these divides overlap and enforce a dynamic of “Christian white male ableist heteronormative supremacy”, or for short, “white supremacy”.
 Today, being a part of a white supremacist system doesn’t just mean lynching and burning crosses, although there are a few thousand white nationalists still actively perpetuating in domestic terrorism.
-It means that we participate in an interlocking system that keeps wealthy white men on top, and deprives others of their rights, dignity and the fruits of their labor.
+It means that we all participate, regardless of whether we lean towards the bison or the eagle, in an interlocking system that keeps wealthy white men on top, and deprives others of their rights, dignity and the fruits of their labor.

 It is the water we swim in.
 It's why luxury cars and strip clubs exist.
-It's why Jack Welch boasted about culling the bottom 10% and why women live in constant fear of sexual assault and why we've clear-cut, monocultured and poisoned our land.
+It's why Jack Welch boasted about culling the bottom 10%, why women live in constant fear of sexual assault and why we've clear-cut, monocultured and poisoned our land.
 It continues largely unabated to this very day.
-There is so much dominating going on, we can take our pick of folks who started it - the media, the other political party, "kids these days", capitalism, white men, immigrants, etc. Unfortunately, when blame each other, we miss the deeper dehumanizing narrative of our nation's history.
+There is so much eagle at play, we turn on each others and can take our pick of folks to blame for our suffering - the media, the other political party, "kids these days", capitalism, white men, immigrants, etc. Unfortunately, when blame each other, we miss the deeper dehumanizing narrative of our nation's history.
 We think it’s the nearest sheep dog or shepherd who is responsible for the culling of the sheep and not the system of exploitation and culture of dehumanization.

-Since 1619, white supremacy has evolved from the genocide, rape and torture of native people and the genocide, slavery, rape, and torture of African peoples, into gems like the ⅗ compromise, broken treaties, Black Codes, contract lending, Jim Crow laws, payday loans, redlining, policy brutality and the preschool to prison pipeline.
+Since 1619, white supremacy has evolved from a "forever war" against native peoples, including their genocide, rape and torture, into the genocide, slavery, rape, and torture of African peoples, and into gems like the ⅗ compromise, broken treaties, Black Codes, contract lending, Jim Crow laws, payday loans, redlining, policy brutality and the preschool to prison pipeline.
 The mechanisms of white supremacy have evolved, but the outcome remains the same - white men on top.

 “Racism is like a Cadillac, they bring out a new model every year.” - Malcolm X

 Now comes the hard part.
-We then must acknowledge that we, white people, continue to benefit from white supremacy, and that “staying out of it” or doing nothing is a vote in favor of it.
-Remaining neutral ensures hard working BIPOC folks, no matter how hard they try, will not succeed, and eventually will be forced by the market to serve us in some fashion.
-Further, staying out of it is fundamentally anti-American, as anthropologist Margaret Mead observed…
+We then must acknowledge that, regardless of our racial, ethnic, religious and sexual identity, that we depend on white supremacy to survive, and that “staying out of it” or doing nothing is a vote in favor of it.
+Remaining neutral ensures hard working BIPOC folks, no matter how hard they try, will not succeed, and eventually will be forced by the market to serve wealthy whites.
+Staying neutral is both a vote for further oppression, also dissonant with our wild-eyed, rambunctious nature.
+It is fundamentally anti-American, as anthropologist Margaret Mead observed…

 “One characteristic of Americans is that they have no tolerance at all of anybody putting up with anything.
 We believe that whatever is going wrong ought to be fixed.”